rchisholm/dw-file-check/README.md

 On opening a workspace, checks for deploy-reloaded configuration in settings.json, and if they are not present, prompts the user for necessary info to create that configuration (similar to the "server" settings GUI in Dreamweaver)

+## Configuration options

+In settings.json, add these settings:

+"dw.username": "userName",
+"dw.email": "userEmail@email.com"

+This should preferably be set in the user level settings rather than the workspace level settings.

 ## Requirements

 mkloubert's <a href="https://github.com/mkloubert/vscode-deploy-reloaded">vscode-deploy-reloaded</a>